-When you have an infection, your body produces cells to fight infection.
-These cells also release chemicals.
-If the disease-fighting cells enter your heart, they can release chemicals that can damage your heart muscle.
-Your heart may become thick, swollen, and weak.
-Seeking immediate medical care for infections can help prevent complications.
+When you have one, your body produces cells to fight the virus.
+These cells release chemicals.
+If the disease-fighting cells enter your heart, some chemicals they release can inflame your heart muscle.

-Fungal and parasitic infections can also cause myocarditis.
+Fungal and parasitic infections can also cause it.

 Myocarditis often has no symptoms.
 In fact, most people recover and never even know they had it.

 If you do have symptoms, they may include:

 - Abnormal heartbeat, which causes fainting in rare cases

 - A sharp or stabbing chest pain or pressure, which may spread to your neck and shoulders